contao/docs-archive/extending-contao4/managed-edition/README.md

 ## Customizing the application

-The Contao *Managed Edition* is not a standard Symfony application, so you can't simply edit the config files.
+The Contao *Managed Edition* is not a standard Symfony application, so you cannot simply edit the config files.
 In addition to loading configuration from packages installed by Composer, you can customize an installation in several ways.